Rosehip Period Cottage, Bingham, Nottinghamshire

 |Further details indoors|

 Inside there are two bedrooms and a shower room/wc upstairs.
 The main bedroom has a King sized bed and the second bedroom, a double bed.
 Downstairs is a kitchen where four people can eat and a cosy living room with original oak beams and big open log fire.
 Central heating and hot water is of course available at all times.
 Furniture is antique and interesting although not suitable for younger children.
-We have fibre superfast internet access.
+Please do not expect big loungy sofas and glass tables.
+We are restricted by space and indeed aesthetics.
+We have no loungy sofas!
+We do however have fibre superfast internet access to bring us into the modern world.

 |Further details outdoors|